Netwalls/velo_node_backend/README.md

 **Endpoint:** `POST /auth/register`

-**Description:** Register a new user and automatically generate wallet addresses for all supported chains (ETH, BTC, SOL, STRK) on both mainnet and testnet.
+**Description:** Register a new user and automatically generate wallet addresses for all supported chains (ETH, BTC, SOL, STRK, USDT ERC20, USDT TRC20) on both mainnet and testnet.

 **Request Body:**